Tiffany Bassett

 I ultimately chose to pursue a PhD in English and was relieved that I finally made the Big Decision!
 But, that decision didn’t turn out at all how I planned.
 After struggling in that program for a few years, I realized it was time to make a new choice.
 The choice to leave my PhD was equally as hard as my choice to pursue one.
 But this time, I had my advisor’s advice in the back of my mind.
 It helped to remember that my career choices were part of my life, but they didn’t define my life.

-Since then, I worked in supply chain logistics for a little while and now I work here, at the Career Design Center where I connect employers with students looking for opportunities to design their lives.
+Since then, I worked in supply chain logistics for a little while and now I work here, at the Career Design Center as a Career Design Consultant.
 When I’m not at work, I continue to build out my whole life, including picking up lots of new hobbies which add color and joy to it.
 In the past few years, I learned to knit mittens, to sew my own clothes, to bake sourdough bread, to garden and to tap dance.
 Ask me about which hobby I’m going to try next.

 Ed Brodka